fossable/docs.sandpolis.org/docs/specification/modules/org.s7s.instance.server.md

 ## Connection Blocking

-The server will refuse connections from IP addresses on a configurable blocklist or those that trigger the global rate-limiting policy.
+The server will refuse connections from IP addresses on a configurable block-list or those that trigger the global rate-limiting policy.

-IP address on a configurable whitelist are exempt from rate-limiting.
+IP addresses on a configurable allow-list are exempt from rate-limiting.

 ## Permissions